10 indoor activities for children

 4) Reading

 During this period of the year we really read a lot.
 We have books in almost every room and our children love to read.
-We also go regularly to our local public library to get some new „reading-food“ (that’s how we call it in german: Lesefutter).
+We also go regularly to our local public library to get some new “reading-food” (that’s how we call it in German: “Lesefutter”).

-Llesen readingblurry
+readingblurry

 5) Write a story